Gadiguibou/stdrename/README.md

 ### Ignoring files and subdirectories

+By default, patterns in `.gitignore` files, global gitignore files and git exclude files will be ignored as well if the directory is a git repository.

-You may add a `.ignore` file with patterns to ignore in the file's directory and its subdirectories.
+You may also add a `.ignore` file with patterns to ignore in the file's directory and its subdirectories.

 This file may use any of the glob patterns that can be used in a `.gitignore` file.
 It is functionally the same, just with a different name e.g.:

-Adding the following line in a new .ignore file in the same directory as stdrename will ignore all files with the extension `.py` and all files in the subdirectory `./target/`.
+Adding the following line in a new .ignore file in the same directory as stdrename will ignore all files with the extension `.py` and all files in the subdirectory `./target/` when renaming.

 ```ignore
 # ./.ignore